lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 <!-- .slide: source data-background="https://upload.wikimedia.org/wikipedia/commons/thumb/4/42/Streifengnu_%28en._Wildebeest%29.JPG/1024px-Streifengnu_%28en._Wildebeest%29.JPG" -->

 Note:
 the wierd animal that turns out to be a powerful teacher..
 RMS or the penguin?
-No, its obviously the GNU
+No, its obviously the GNU.

 Before next slide, remind about perspective, story telling and choice of technologies affects worldview.